-By signing this form, you are verifying that you have reviewed and understood everything on this form.
-If there is anything about your loan(s) that you do not understand, please contact your school's financial aid office.

-Initial counseling received: Exit counseling received:
+nat you have reviewed and understood everything on this form.
+If there is not understand, please contact your school's financial aid office.
+Initial Counseling received: Exit Counseling received: Signature Signature Date Date The student must date this checklist so th at its use may be distinguished between Pre-Loan versus Exit Counseling.

-Signature Signature

-Date Date

-The student must date this checklist so that its use may be distinguished between Pre-Loan versus Exit Counseling.

-&lt;sup>6 If you are enrolled in a two-year undergraduate program and then enroll in a four-year undergraduate program, your maximum eligibility changes from three years to six years.